Project Articles 9,459 views February 21, 2026

 Key Takeaways

-• Quality is improved when outputs are structured, shareable, and editable.
+• Review quality improves when outputs are structured, shareable, and editable-not just visually impressive.

-• The combination of deterministic parsing + LLM fallback is practical in real teams.
+• Deterministic parsing plus LLM fallback is a practical combination for real engineering environments.

 Read the Full Article